pearance/vimez/README.md

 Install
 -------
-###Prerequisites
-You will need cURL and git installed.
+Prerequisites: You will need cURL and git installed.

 To install simply execute the following command at your command prompt.